 - Choose the New incognito tab option on the pop-up menu.

 When you access Incognito mode, the search bar at the top and the navigation bar at the bottom turn dark gray.
 The Incognito logo also appears on the left side of the search bar.

 How to turn off private browsing on iPhone and iPad

 Turn off Private Browsing on Safari with iOS16

-The steps you need to take to exit the Private Browsing mode are very similar to turning it on:
+The steps you need to take to disable Private Browsing mode are very similar to turning it on:

 - Open Safari;

-After switching off the Private Browsing mode, the search bar should go back to white, and the Private Browsing disclaimer should disappear.
+After switching off the Private Browsing session, the search bar should go back to white, and the Private Browsing disclaimer should disappear.

 Turn off Incognito mode on Google Chrome with iOS 16